RArbore/old-vtrace/README.md

 # vtrace
-vtrace is a simple real-time voxel path tracer, written in C and using OpenGL.
+vtrace is a simple real-time voxel path tracer, written in C / GLSL, and using OpenGL.
 The only dependencies are OpenGL and GLFW.

 vtrace is free / libre software licensed under the GPL v3.0.